yjx1217/Yeast_PacBio_2016/_posts/2016-08-24-welcome-to-jekyll.markdown

 categories: update
 ---

-We are about to submit our manuscript on this project soon.
-Therefore we set up this website to provide general description and data release for this project.
-We feel the high-quality genome assemblies and annotations that we generated during this study will be of great interests to the yeast community.
-We want to share this valuable dataset for the community to facilitate future genomic and functional studies on *Saccharomyces cerevisiae* and its wild relative *Saccharomyces paradoxus*.
+We set up this website to provide general description and data release for the Yeast PacBio Sequencing project.
+In this project, we sequenced 12 strains representing major subpopulations of two close-related *Saccharomyces* yeast species: *S. cerevisiae* and *S. paradoxus*.
+We feel the high-quality genome assemblies and annotations that we generated in this study will be of great interests to the yeast community.
+We want to share this valuable dataset to the community to facilitate future genomic and functional investigations on this important model organisms.
+The research paper for this study will be submitted soon.